cardano-community/koios-cli/README.md

-     asset-address-list  Get the list of all addresses holding a given asset. asset-info          Get the information of an asset including first minting & token registry metadata. asset-summary       Get the summary of an asset (total transactions exclude minting/total wallets include only wallets with asset balance). asset-txs           Get the list of all asset transaction hashes (newest first).
+     asset-address-list  Get the list of all addresses holding a given asset. asset-info          Get the information of an asset including first minting & token registry metadata. asset-summary       Get the summary of an asset (total transactions exclude minting/total wallets include only wallets with asset balance). asset-history       Get the mint/burn history of an asset. asset-txs           Get the list of all asset transaction hashes (newest first). asset-policy-info   Get the information for all assets under the same policy.
    BLOCK:
      blocks      Get summarised details about all blocks (paginated - latest first). block-info  Get detailed information about a specific block.